 - The guiding principle is based on conduct which produces the greatest happiness or benefit to the greatest number of people.
-(Referred to as utilitarianism - this might be also be considered 'the greater good' concept.)
+(Referred to as utilitarianism - this might be also be considered 'the greater good' concept.)"

 A single precise definition of ethical is not easy to agree.

-Moreover to show how ideas change over time, the 1933 Oxford English Dictionary says first of ethics (when seemingly the word 'ethic' was used as an adjective like today's use of the word ethical):
+To show how ideas change over time, the 1933 Oxford English Dictionary says first of ethics (when seemingly the word 'ethic' was used as an adjective like today's use of the word ethical):

-- Relating to morals 1581.
+- In 1581: Relating to morals

-- Characterized by ethos 1848.
+- In 1848: Characterised by ethos

-This significant definition of ethos is offered, since it suggests the relative component within ethics:
+This significant definition of ethos is offered since it suggests the relative component within ethics:

 "The prevalent tone of sentiment of a people or community..."

-Extending this theme, in a practical sense, aside from what is covered by law or other clear standards, whether something is considered to be ethical by people (markets, customers, media, etc) is generally a matter of opinion.
+Extending this theme, in a practical sense, aside from what is covered by law or other clear standards, whether something is considered to be ethical by people (markets, customers, media, etc.) is generally a matter of opinion.
 The same might be said of morality.
-Both concepts - ethics and morality - are subjective and a reflection of society and civilization, which of course implies that precise meanings will change.
+Both concepts - ethics and morality - are subjective and a reflection of society and civilisation, which of course implies that precise meanings will change.
 Both are relative in time and situation.

-Ethics which are not covered clearly by law are usually a matter of subjective judgement, especially, but not exclusively, by the reasonable majority, whose view is significant in deciding whether something is ethical or not.
+- Ethics which are not covered clearly by law are usually a matter of subjective judgement, especially, but not exclusively, by the reasonable majority, whose view is significant in deciding whether something is ethical or not.

 Such a vague way of judging whether something is ethical is not to diminish the importance of ethical factors.
 On the contrary.

-In work and life, opinion - especially large scale opinion - can be more influential than rules and law, notably in relation to markets, publicity, and people's attitudes, which manifest especially in the behaviour of customers and employees.
+- In work and life, opinion - especially large scale opinion - can be more influential than rules and law, notably in relation to markets, publicity, and people's attitudes, which manifest especially in the behaviour of customers and employees.

-The law can actually have a theoretical or marginal effect, whereas large scale opinion is an unavoidable powerful reality.
+- The law can actually have a theoretical or marginal effect, whereas large scale opinion is an unavoidable powerful reality.

-It is possible to go so far only in outlining ethical considerations, and to give some modern examples of interpretation which seem generally to be accepted.
+Ethical business - as other ethical issues - are a matter of individual and collective judgement.
+Therefore, it is possible to go so far only in outlining ethical considerations and to give some modern examples of interpretation which seem to be generally accepted.

 - As such, ethical investment criteria and examples tend to be a good guide towards ethical attitudes of large sections of people and society, rather than the 'expert' views of leaders and gurus.

 Ethical investment has been a growing aspect of business investment since the 1970s, although arguably the first types of ethical businesses can be traced back to the Quaker and Methodist movements of the 1800s.

-Then as now ethical business and investments regard socially responsible activities and aims with far greater priority and emphasis than the traditional profit and free market business approach.
+- Then as now ethical business and investments regard socially responsible activities and aims with far greater priority and emphasis than the traditional profit and free-market business approach.

-Traditional profit-based business models, which arose and came to dominate global commerce from the beginnings of industrialisation, inherently do not require a socially responsible element, other than compliance with the law, and a reflection of public reaction for pragmatic marketing (and ultimately profit) purposes.
+- Traditional profit-based business models, which arose and came to dominate global commerce from the beginnings of industrialisation, inherently do not require a socially responsible element, other than compliance with the law, and a reflection of public reaction for pragmatic marketing (and ultimately profit) purposes.

 Ethical business or investment is concerned with how profit is made and how much profit is made, whereas traditional profit-centred free-market based business is essentially only concerned with how much profit is made.

-The ethical approach to business and investment seeks to maximise profit and return on investment while minimising and avoiding where possible negative social effects.
+- The ethical approach to business and investment seeks to maximise profit and return on investment while minimising and avoiding where possible negative social effects.

-In this context 'social' and 'socially responsible' include related factors such as:
+In this context, 'social' and 'socially responsible' include related factors such as:

-- the environment
+- The environment

-- corruption, armed conflict and political issues
+- Corruption, armed conflict and political issues

-- local community
+- Local community

 As with other perspectives on this page, this is not a definitive list or set of absolute criteria.
 It's a set of examples to illustrate typical (modern Western) concerns of ethical investors and ethical business people:

-- nuclear power
+- Nuclear power

-- animal experimentation
+- Animal experimentation

-- oppressive or corrupt national regimes
+- Oppressive or corrupt national regimes

 This is not an exhaustive list and is subject to change - as the world changes.